andres-halls/nodebb-plugin-sso-client-cert/README.md

 ## Limitations

 * Requires modifying NodeBB code a bit in order to work (one or two lines) if using Node for TLS termination.
+* Cannot be configured from Admin Control Panel.

 ## Installation